khyateed/projecting-food-insecurity/README.md

 # Conclusion & Next Steps
 The final RFE Model 5 was able to explain about 75% of the variance in the data, based on a cross validation R2 score of 0.7486, and was off on predictions by an average of 2%, based on Test RMSE score of 0.0198.
 The most important features used in this model were shown to be `Unsheltered_rate_X_Percent_asian`, `Sheltered_rate_X_Percent_white`, `Sheltered_rate_X_Percent_Black`, `Houseless_rate_X_Percent_asian`, and `Unsheltered_rate_X_Percent_male`, based on model coefficients.
-This indicates that both houselessness and race play a very critical role in determining the likelihood of food insecurity, *but especially so when they are combined* (ie. someone who is both Black and houseless.)<br>
+<br>**This indicates that both houselessness and race play a critical role in determining the likelihood of food insecurity, but especially so when these features interact** (ie. someone who is both Black and houseless.)<br>

-The choropleth maps on 2018 FI Rate predictions indicate that the model was able to capture the general trend of food insecurity, particularly in places that are hardest hit.
+The choropleth maps on 2018 FI Rate predictions indicate that the model was able to capture the general trend of food insecurity, particularly in places that are most impacted.

 ### Next Steps